 As at the date of this Agreement, the Interconnected Party is connected to First Gas’ Pipeline at the existing Delivery Points.

-The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect to, and take Gas from First Gas’ Pipeline at the existing Delivery Points, and at Additional Delivery Points in future.
+The Parties have agreed to enter into this Agreement to set out the terms on which the Interconnected Party may continue to connect to, and take Gas from, First Gas’ Pipeline at the existing Delivery Points, and at any Additional Delivery Points in future.

 AGREEMENT:

+Definition and CONSTRUCTION

 Defined Terms

-Subject to section 20.2, capitalised terms have the meaning given to those terms in the Code.
+Subject to section 1.2, capitalised terms used but not defined in this Agreement are to have the meaning given to those terms in the Code with any necessary changes for the context (including as such terms may be amended from time to time in accordance with the requirements of the Code and thereafter read with any necessary changes for the context).

 In this Agreement: